 1. The board of directors shall elect a President, Vice President, Secretary, Executive Director and Treasurer.
 The board may appoint such other officers, assistant officers and agents as they deem best.
-The President, Vice President, Secretary and Treasurer shall be the Executive Committee.
+The President, Vice President, Secretary, Treasurer and Executive Director shall be the Executive Committee.
 The treasurer need not be a board member.

 2. The Secretary shall oversee records containing the name and address of each member and in any case where a membership has been terminated, such fact recorded together with the date on which the membership ceased.
 Membership records shall be kept in the principal office of the club with by-laws and amendments thereto, with annual reports and statements to the members at the annual membership meeting.

 3. At least once a year, or more often as the directors shall determine, the treasurer shall make available to the Board a written statement showing in detail the assets and liabilities of the club and the profit and loss statement.

 4. All checks drawn in the name of the club shall be signed by the executive director or a board member designated by the board of directors.